Body Fat Percentage: The Complete Guide to Understanding Your Body Composition

 Normal Healthy Changes:

-- Postpartum: Most women retain 2-4% extra fat for 6-12 months
+- Many women retain some extra fat for several months to a year postpartum, especially while breastfeeding

 - Healthy Approach: Focus on nutrition quality, not rapid weight loss